-The museum’s newest wing (an impressively large new wing) is home to a vast collection of work by Débora Arango, a painter, and Medellin native.
+The museum’s newest wing (an impressively large and modern construction) is home to a vast collection of work by Débora Arango, a famous Colombian painter, and Medellin native.
 It also has regular cinema screenings that show independent films.

 Located in the Ciudad del Rio neighborhood, this museum is an art lover’s dream.
 It has some world-class exhibitions of modern art and both permanent and temporary exhibits which promote the best of Colombian modern art.